 Volunteers are essential to any non-profit group or organization.
-These hard-working individuals dedicate their time and services, whether it be one hour or 10 hours a week, short-term or a lifetime.
+These hard-working individuals dedicate their time and services, whether it be short-term or for a lifetime.
 We honor them for all that they do for the wolves.
 Our volunteers spend time with the wolves, help with chores, and assist with other projects to maintain a safe and efficient operation of the sanctuary.
 Time and again, our volunteers have said they enjoy working here so much, that before they know it, time has slipped by and they never realized they were “working.”

 Please consider volunteering at our sanctuary.
 No experience is required.
 Sharon, with the help of skilled volunteers, will teach you all you need to know about the wolves, their habitats, their behaviors, and the sanctuary itself.
 This is a unique opportunity for a veterinarian student studying wildlife medicine, an environmentalist interested in preserving nature’s wonders, a group or student looking for community service, or anyone with the time and lots of love in their hearts to share.

 To become a volunteer, please contact us at 207-637-3007 between the hours of 10:30am and 6:30pm.
 Or, you may email the sanctuary at firstname.lastname@example.org or contact us on Facebook.

 Sharon Gonzalez – Manager

 In May 2014, I was given the opportunity to become a part of the sanctuary.
 Since working for 5 kennels and a veterinarian office, I have always wanted to get into doing rescues.